 I had been trying to meet a muttonbirder for several years and had all but given up.
 When I mentioned to a friend my long-held wish to photograph muttonbirding, she said matter-of-factly, “I know a muttonbirder.”

-‘Muttonbirds—part of a story’ was published in 2004 by Vapour Momenta Books, the pocket-sized publishing arm of Catherine Griffiths and Bruce Connew, to coincide with the exhibition launch at McNamara Gallery, Whanganui, New Zealand.
+‘Muttonbirds—part of a story’ was published in 2004 by Vapour Momenta Books, to coincide with the exhibition launch at McNamara Gallery, Whanganui, New Zealand.

 A Wellington, New Zealand publisher said the book was “a bomb in plain wrapping”.
 It was a contentious project from the get-go, a man attempting to reclaim what he had proved through the Maori Land Court was his and his children’s right.